 - Buyer's Guide

 Anyone who’s seen my articles about one-bag travel knows I love to travel light.
 Now with the current travel restrictions, sadly I’m traveling less and less.
 Most of the time I’m leaving the house these days it’s for long walks or socially distant meetings outside with friends or clients.
 Since I’m taking very little with me I started looking into the world of ultra-compact crossbody bags and fanny packs.
-I didn’t have high hopes of finding any crossbody bags that really impressed me, but after some digging and a few months of testing, I’ve found nine crossbody bags that I really enjoy using – especially when I’m just bringing along the essentials.
+I didn’t have high hopes of finding a men’s crossbody bag that would really impress me, but after some digging and a few months of testing, I’ve found nine crossbody bags that I really enjoy using – especially when I’m just bringing along the essentials.

 I’ve had my eye on Rickshaw Bags for a couple of years, but hadn’t had the chance to see one in person until a few months ago.
 They make custom messenger bags right here in the USA.
 Yep, custom.
 They have over 50 different fabric choices and hundreds of combinations available.
 So if you’re looking for some crazy color combination or something sporty, more business-like, etc., the options are all there.
 I got their Fanny Pack in White Camo X-Pac with a Bahama Blue X-Pac liner.